Installer

 Understanding electricity billing rates

-A tariff consists of several elements:
+A tariff consists of several components:

 - Energy tariff